KinJv/Skript-Systems/README.md

 A star system, in which the functionality of said system is to earn stars through missions, which could be awarded by an npc, by killing a mob, etc., the code can be improved and optimized even more because it was made in a low version of script.
 # Skript-System-Jail
 A system to create prisons in any type of environment, biome, etc.
+# Skript-System-Level
+A system of statistics to improve your level, thus having attributes such as Strength, Stamina, Mana, Agility and Life.
+Which can be improved through points by doing training, killing players or mobs.